How to Practice Smart

 Set 2-3 short, reasonable goals each practice session...Before your child starts, they should think, ‘What do I want to accomplish today?”
 Pick 2-3 things that need some work and can be accomplished with 5-10 minutes of dedicated practice.
 Here are some simple steps to help break down tricky measures of music.

-1. Clap and count the rhythm.
+1. Clap and count the rhythm with a metronome.

 2. Go through and name all the note names.